 While it’s true that not everyone has problems or pain from their wisdom teeth, a lot of people do.
 These teeth often come in crooked, pushing up against other teeth, or they don’t come in all the way, leaving room for gum infections and tooth decay.
 Sinus, jaw and even ear pain can occur on top of the dental pain you might be expecting.
 Wisdom teeth are notoriously difficult to clean, even when they come in all the way.

 If they are causing problems your teen probably needs to have their wisdom teeth out.

 Wisdom teeth extraction is not a difficult procedure, and it’s not something your child should be anxious about.
 With all the safe sedation options available today, including general anesthesia, they won’t need to be awake.
-And at Yorkshire Family Dentistry, we use the most advanced digital imaging to plan and perform surgery.
+And at Yorkshire Family Dentistry our local dentists in yorktown, va use the most advanced digital imaging to plan and perform surgery.
 This allows us to perform the extraction with the most precision in the quickest time and it will help your teenager to heal without complication.

 Schedule a consultation today for more information.

 Posted on behalf of Yorkshire Family Dentistry & Specialists